agupta01/modalflow/PLAN.md

 # Implementation Plan - Phase 1: ModalExecutor

+## 12/29 Updates

+- Using `breeze` instead of `astro` CLI for testing because it allows for remote testing runs. ie. (`breeze testing core ...`)
+    - Is this a real benefit?
+Unit test should be mocked anyways, and integration tests can be done by spinning up a modal Sandbox and then testing within that
+    - Decision: attempt to move to `astro` CLI, where we run the astro CLI in a modal Sandbox
+- When spawning modal Functions in current design (Airflow 3.0+), the ExecuteTask workload (executed by `airflow.sdk.execution_time.execute_workload`) attempts to use the Task Execution API (AIP-72) to execute the task.
+This requires the worker to "phone home" to the executor, which means it makes a call to `http://localhost:8080/execution`.
+As expected because this call is being made from the modal Function to the local machine where the breeze Airflow testing stack is running, this call fails.
+This points to an issue with the networking setup of the Modal Function.
+    - The Lambda Executor gets around this issue because it's expected the executing lambda is deployed in the same VPC/Networking stack as the Airflow deployment.
+For example, if the user is using MWAA deployed in a VPC, they would deploy the execution lambda in the same VPC, ensuring the Airflow deployment can "see" the worker invocations and vice-versa.

+### Future ideas
+- Migrate the modal Function to be a modal Sandbox (since there's no unique business logic, it's just a subprocess command), this also would make the solution deploy-free — users don't need to `modal deploy` before usage, all other primitives (App, logs Volume, Dict) can be created if they don't exist already in the Executor's `start()` function
+- Dynamic caching (after Sandbox migration): for task names that are recurring, create a [Sandbox snapshot](https://modal.com/docs/guide/sandbox-snapshots), which is an Image, and store it in a lookup table/LRU cache.
+When the task comes up again, use this snapshot to enable faster task starts.
+- Modal credentials as Airflow Connection object

 ## Goal
 Build `modalflow`, a python package providing a `ModalExecutor` class.
 This executor allows standard Airflow environments (local, EC2, K8s) to run tasks as ephemeral Modal Functions.